The peak night in Sydney

 What's the best meteor shower to watch from Sydney this year?+

-The Eta Aquariids — its radiant climbs highest above Sydney's horizon this year with the least moonlight in the way, so it's the best bet for peak rates.
+The Southern Delta Aquariids — its radiant climbs highest above Sydney's horizon this year with the least moonlight in the way, so it's the best bet for peak rates.

 How many meteor showers can you see from Sydney?+